-Kirstin Kanski represents lenders and financial institutions in regulatory compliance matters and litigation.
-Her litigation practice includes defending lender liability claims; complex fraud litigation; contested commercial and consumer foreclosure proceedings; and resolving title and priority disputes.
-Her regulatory work includes representing clients in responding to investigatory demands and claims asserted by state and federal regulatory agencies, including the OCC, FDIC and CFPB.
-In bankruptcy, Kirstin represents both creditors and trustees in complex preference and avoidance cases.
+Kirstin represents lenders and financial institutions in litigation and regulatory compliance matters.
+She has a proven track record of successfully defending consumer and commercial lender liability claims in state and federal court, as well as significant experience in complex fraud litigation and resolving priority disputes.
+Her regulatory work includes representing clients when responding to investigatory demands and claims asserted by state and federal regulatory agencies, including the OCC, DOJ, FDIC and CFPB.
+In bankruptcy, Kirstin represents both creditors and trustees in complex preference and fraudulent transfer cases.

 Prior to joining the firm, Kirstin served as a law clerk for the Honorable David S. Doty in the United States District Court for the District of Minnesota.
 In addition to her financial institutions and bankruptcy practice, Kirstin advises and represents clients in state and federal criminal proceedings.